InspiredReality/Battle-Balloons/README.md

   </br> a) Attack - Click an opponent's Balloon to reduce health, shown by # faces lit (-1)
   </br> b) Fortify - Transfer health from one of your Balloons to another (+1)
 6) *Lose*: Player who pops their opponent's Bust Balloon loses!
-  </br> a) Bust Balloon turns white/purple-ish and others in cluster spin white-ish when Bust is popped
+  </br> a) Bust Balloon turns white/purple-ish when a Bust is popped
 7) *Win*: Player who pops their opponent's King Balloon wins!
-  </br> a) Crown Balloon turns white/yellow-ish and others in cluster spin white-ish when Crown is popped
+  </br> a) Crown Balloon turns white/yellow-ish when a Crown is popped
 8) *Play Again*: **2x click** a Blink in each connected cluster to return to SETUP phase
   </br> a) At any point in the game, **2x click** restarts the game by going back to Setup Phase and re-randomizes balloon health